CSCfi/csc-user-guide/docs/apps/geoconda.md

 -   proj4, geos and many more, see `/appl/soft/geo/geoconda/miniconda3/envs/geoconda-3.x/bin` or `/appl/soft/geo/conda/singularity/geoconda/2021/bin` for full
     list.

-!!! note
-    If you want to use Spyder, ncview or other tools with graphical user interfaces,connect to Puhti web interface and start a [remote desktop](../computing/webinterface/desktop.md) or [Visual Studio Code](../computing/webinterface/vscode.md).
-You can also [edit and run Python code remotely](../support/tutorials/remote-dev.md) with some code editors like Visual Studio Code

 Python has multiple packages for parallel computing, for example **multiprocessing**, **joblib** and **dask**.
 In our [Puhti Python examples](https://github.com/csc-training/geocomputing/tree/master/python/puhti) there are examples how to utilize these different parallelisation libraries.